Tests for pancreatic cancer

 What does the scan involve?

-The FDG injection contains sugar, so people with diabetes may need to have their blood sugar levels monitored before they can have this scan.
+The FDG injection contains sugar.
+So people with diabetes may need to have their blood sugar levels monitored before they can have this scan.
 Speak to your doctor or nurse about this.

 What does this test involve?

 An ERCP uses an endoscope and the procedure is similar to an EUS.
 But an ERCP also involves taking x-rays.
-Dye is injected through the endoscope so that any blockages will show up on x-rays.
+Dye is injected through the endoscope so that any blockages will show up on the x-rays.

 You will be given details of who to contact if you have any problems after the ERCP.